guanrenyang/Small-Code-for-Small-Algorithms/README.md

 - [ ] Increase the generalizability of the implementations.
 # Attention
-Current implementation uses a one-dimensional array, and the constructor needs to pass in the size of this array($n$). $n$ nodes are represented by $1,2,\cdots,n-1$
+Current implementation uses a one-dimensional array, and the constructor needs to pass in the size of this array($n$). `n` nodes are represented by `1,2,...,n-1`